vincent-vieira/home-heating/temperature-humidity-collector/README.md

 - `refresh`
     - The time interval between two temperature/humidity measurements, in seconds
     - Not mandatory, defaults to *60*
-- `gpio`
-    - The GPIO pin number where the sensor is connected
-    - Not mandatory, defaults to GPIO pin *4*

 ## Build information
 The project is following the recommended Go layout for a project.
 Please just make sure that this folder is accessible from the *GOPATH*.